jaypshah27/Physical-Design-Using-OpenLANE-SKY130/README.md

   - [Acknowledgement](#acknowledgement)

 # Introduction To RTL to GDSII Flow
-  RTL to GDSII Flow refers to the all the steps involved in converting a logical Register Transfer Level(RTL) Design to a fabrication ready GDSII format.
-GDSII is a database file format which is an industry standard for data exchange of IC layout artwork.
+  RTL to GDSII Flow refers to all of the steps involved in converting a logical Register Transfer Level (RTL) Design to a fabrication ready GDSII format.
+GDSII is a database file format that is an industry standard for data exchange of IC layout artwork.
   The RTL to GSDII flow consists of following steps:
   - RTL Synthesis
   - Static Timing Analysis(STA)